By: Leigh Bardugo

 I'll be the first to admit that Alina wasn't always my favorite character.
 She could - and would - come across as one of two ways.
 Strong-willed or just plain stubborn.
 Through the middle of the book, my perception of her was the latter.
 She had all her priorities wrong, and was nothing if not hypocritical.
 She'd say she wanted nothing to do with Grisha, and then go off and wonder if she was pretty enough.
 And if she hadn't been so set on the

 In all honesty, I'll admit that I love the Darkling.
 But you know...he is all scary and evil and stuff, and he crept the hell out of me in the last part of the book.
 I have to say I'm rooting for the cocky best friend Mal.
 He's awesome with a capital A. Yes indeed.
 But it could go either way and I'd be fine...ish.

-Shadow and Bone is definitely worth the read, despite my not being the biggest fan of the majority of the middle part.
+Shadow and Bone is fantastic and definitely worth the read.
 The ending was able to throw any doubts of uncertainty I had out the window.
 However, after reading this book, you will most likely feel something along the lines of:

-With Shadow and Bone, the word beautiful will take on a whole new - and overused - meaning.
+With Shadow and Bone, the word beautiful will take on a whole new meaning.
 But that one tiny little problem can't even begin to nearly overshadow all the good in this novel.